jonnonz1/nz-statute-book/acts/public/2009/cluster-munitions-prohibition-act-2009.md

 ### 20 Consequential amendments to Arms Act 1983
 (1) This section amends the Arms Act 1983.
-(2) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:.
+(2) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:
-  - **cluster munition** has the meaning given to it by section 6 of the Cluster Munitions Prohibition Act 2009 (3) Section 3(2)(a) is amended by inserting the following subparagraph after subparagraph (iv):.
+  - **cluster munition** has the meaning given to it by section 6 of the Cluster Munitions Prohibition Act 2009 (3) Section 3(2)﻿(a) is amended by inserting the following subparagraph after subparagraph (iv):
   (iva) an officer as defined by section 7 of the Cluster Munitions Prohibition Act 2009; or (4) Section 5(3A) is amended by adding or cluster munitions.
 (5) Section 18(5) is amended by adding or a cluster munition.